Whitby Family Eye Care, Dr.Leslie Fitzgerald & Associates

 What Are Dry Eyes?

-• Mucin is the layer that helps keep the rest of your tear film fastened to the surface of your eye.
+• The mucus layer helps keep the rest of your tear film stable.

-• The aqueous layer is responsible for keeping your eyes feeling hydrated and comfortable.
+• The water layer is responsible for keeping your eyes feeling hydrated.

 Meibomian Gland Dysfunction

-Around the rims of your eyes are a series of glands known as meibomian glands.
-These glands are responsible for providing your eye with the oils it needs to see clearly and prevent the aqueous layer from evaporating.
+Around the eye are glands essential for keeping your eyes moist and protected, called meibomian glands.
+These glands are responsible for providing your eye with the oils it needs to stop your tears from evaporating.

-However, if they become blocked or clogged, it could lead to symptoms of dry eye.
-This condition, also known as meibomian gland dysfunction, can then lead to inflammation of your eyelids (blepharitis), exacerbating your symptoms.
+However, if these glands become blocked or clogged, it can lead to dry eye symptoms.
+This condition, also known as meibomian gland dysfunction, can cause inflammation of your eyelids (blepharitis), worsening your symptoms.

 Health Conditions